 And what about Kawther, the slow writer?

 Well, the only way she is ever going to become faster at writing is to write.
 She’s not just dealing with an entirely different writing script.
 She must train her hand to write from left to right, instead of vice versa.
 By sending some students out of the classroom and grouping others to do other activities, I can give her the time she requires.
 She doesn’t feel pressured to hurry or like she’s slowing anyone down.
 In another month or two, her speed will have improved.
-Hopefully, Wang Wei will have made some non Chinese-speaking friends and be speaking in English a lot more.
-This simple strategy for classroom management for adult ESL classes made a huge difference in reducing the various gaps in my students’ abilities.
-Leveling that out made our class more enjoyable for me to teach and for them learn.
+Hopefully, Wang Wei will have made some non-Chinese-speaking friends and be speaking in English a lot more.
+This simple classroom management strategy for adult ESL classes made a huge difference in reducing the various gaps in my students’ abilities.
+Leveling that out made our class more enjoyable for me to teach and for them to learn.